daniel-van-houten/vscode-dotnet-flow-tools/README.md

 - **Example Scenarios**: Real-world usage examples based on your business context

 ## Release Notes
+### 0.1.3
+- Switched to framework-dependent CLI executed via the `dotnet` host across all platforms (fx DLL), eliminating architecture mismatch errors (e.g., 0x8007000B) and VM/emulation issues.
+- Requires .NET 8+ Runtime or SDK on all platforms.
+- Improved CLI error messages when .NET is missing or the required runtime is not found.
+- Simplified packaging to ship the fx DLL only.

 ### 0.1.2
 - Fixed issue with traces stopping at interfaces